 Bladder Prolapse Treatment in Jacksonville, FL

-Every person’s bladder is supposed to remain in proper position as it is supported by muscles of the pelvic floor.
+Every person’s bladder is supposed to remain in the proper position as it is supported by the muscles of the pelvic floor.
 Instances in which the bladder bulges out of place are known as bladder prolapse.
 This is often the result of weakened or damaged tissues within the individual’s pelvic floor.

 Common Bladder Prolapse Symptoms